-- understand and map out the current and future ecological, socio-political and economic driving forces of integrated forest management, including the development of a typology of such approaches
+In order to understand and map out the current and future ecological, socio-political and economic driving forces of integrated forest management, the INFORMAR team is conducting a case study research.

 The INFORMAR team, supported by forestry experts from science and practice, has preselected a list of case studies on integration of biodiversity conservation in European forest management.
 The cases represent the large variety of ecological, societal, economic, and political conditions present in forest management practices in Europe.
 The preliminary list contains sites located in 9 countries (Austria, Belgium, Denmark, France, Germany, Poland, Spain, Sweden, and Switzerland).
 The selection of cases has been done jointly with the Swiss research project OForest (Swiss Federal Institute for Forest, Snow and Landscape Research, WSL).
 Research collaboration between WSL and EFI includes joint data collection through interviews and joint publications.
 The contact person from WSL is Dr. Frank Krumm.